Selecting the Right Round Chimney Cap for Round Flues:

 - Clamp Caps in stainless steel or copper.

-- Copper Tops and Forever Chimney Caps and HomeSaver Pro Guardians that slide into the liner.
+- Slip-in Forever chimney caps and HomeSaver Pro Guardian chimney caps that slide into the liner.

 - ENERVEX Fans with solid pack adaptors if you have a smoky fireplace problem, regardless of the cause or severity.